pshivraj/pshivraj.github.io/landing.md

 				<header class="major">
 					<h3>Tackling TSP with Ant Colony Optimization and Visualization</h3>
 				</header>
 				<p>Final project for CS512:Data Structures and Algorithms.
 The traveling salesman problem was tackled with the help of a nature inspired technique called ant colony Optimization.
 The project models the probabilistic behavior of pheromone chemical interactions between ants while foraging for food.
 A simple user interface was also created to allow the user to play with the number of ants and steps the program should be run for.
-The final output was a visualization of the order of cities to be traveled so as to cover the least distance possible.</p>
+The final output was a visualization of the order of cities to be traveled so as to cover the least distance possible. <b>Tech used: Python</b></p>
 				<ul class="actions">
 					<li><a href="https://github.com/vedantc6/TSPACO" class="button">Learn more</a></li>
 				</ul>